 Causes of secondary thrombocythemia include

-People with secondary thrombocythemia may have no symptoms related to the high number of platelets.
+People with secondary thrombocythemia usually have no symptoms related to the high number of platelets (unlike people with primary thrombocythemia).
 Symptoms of the underlying condition usually dominate.
-When symptoms due to a high number of platelets do occur, they are similar to those of primary thrombocythemia.
-Symptoms include

-Treatment is aimed at the cause of the elevation.
-If the treatment is successful, the platelet count usually returns to normal.
+Treatment is aimed at the cause of the platelet elevation.
+If the treatment is successful, the platelet count will return to normal.